 TED Volunteer Co-ordinator

-Rhiane joined Community Lincs in September 2015.
+Lynda recently joined Community Lincs.
 Her role is to lead on the volunteering aspect of T.E.D. and her duties include developing and publicising the T.E.D. volunteer roles, recruitment, training and managing T.E.D. volunteers with the Area Co-ordinators.